Abbacchio: Abbacchio alla cacciatora

-Pieces browned in lard and then cooked for about 45 minutes with garlic, sage and rosemary doused with salted anchovy paste crushed and cooked in the meat sauce.
+Abbacchio alla cacciatora takes its name from the cacciatora preparation.
+Piece browned in lard and then cooked for about 45 minutes with garlic, sage and rosemary doused with salted anchovy paste crushed and cooked in the meat sauce.
+This recipe, typical of Roman cuisine, is prepared throughout Italy.
+Besides Easter, this recipe is prepared all year round, especially for Sunday lunch.

 Abbacchio alla romana

-Browned whole in garlic, oil and chopped ham.
+Abbacchio alla romana (lit.
+'Roman abbacchio) is browned whole in garlic, oil and chopped ham.
 Cooking is completed with rosemary, vinegar, salt and pepper.
 It is usually served with roasted potatoes.
+At the end of cooking the abbacchio in the oven, a sauce based on anchovies and aromatic herbs is added.